Considering Membership Collective Group Inc. (MCG) as a potential investment: What Should You Do? - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, BofA Securities on October 04, 2022, Downgraded its rating to Underperform and sets its target price to $4 from $12 previously.
+In the most recent recommendation for the company, JP Morgan on November 17, 2022, Downgraded its rating to Neutral and sets its target price to $7 from $9 previously.

-On December 15, 2021, Goldman Downgraded its rating to Sell which previously was Neutral and also lowered its target price recommendation from $14 to $13.
+On October 04, 2022, BofA Securities Downgraded its rating to Underperform which previously was Buy and also lowered its target price recommendation from $12 to $4.

-On September 23, 2021, HSBC Securities started tracking the stock assigning a Buy rating and target price of $16.50.HSBC Securities initiated its Buy rating on September 23, 2021, with a $16.50 target price.
+Goldman Downgraded its Neutral to Sell on December 15, 2021, whereas the target price for the stock was revised from $14 to $13.

 Insider Transactions: